TNO/knowledge-engine/docs/01_concept.md

 An important assumption that we make is that a knowledge base can be sufficiently described in terms of the knowledge that it processes.
 This means that we can describe what kind of knowledge can be extracted from this base and what kind of knowledge this base is interested in, and that we capture this well enough to provide synergy to the network.
 In other words, we assume that we can make a description of the knowledge base that captures its knowledge input and output ([knowledge Interaction](#knowledge-interaction)): What knowledge does it provide?
 What knowledge does it require?
-Furthermore, we assume that we capture the knowledge IO of a knowledge base well enough that it can be exploited or satisfied by *other* knowledge bases.
+Furthermore, we assume that we capture the knowledge interactions of a knowledge base well enough that it can be exploited or satisfied by *other* knowledge bases.

 It is important to note that knowledge bases aren't limited to being *just* producers or consumers of information; they could trigger **side effects**, and thus play a role in control systems such as heating systems or artificial cardiac pacemakers.